vsariola/sointu/README.md

     hand-written assembly code by sointu compiler, but with this, the tracker is ultraportable and does not need cgo calls.
   - **Using Sointu as a sync-tracker**.
-Similar to [GNU Rocket](https://github.com/yupferris/gnurocket), but (ab)using the tracker we already have for music.
-We use the Go "rpc" package to send current sync values from the new "sync" opcode + optionally the current fractional row the song is on.
+Similar to [GNU Rocket](https://github.com/rocket/rocket), but (ab)using the tracker we already have for music.
+We use the Go rpc package to send current sync values from the new SYNC opcode + optionally the current fractional row the song is on.
 The syncs are saved every 256th sample (approximately 172 Hz).
     For 4k intro development, the idea is to write a debug version of the intro that merely loads the shader and listens to the RPC messages, and then draws the shader with those as the uniforms.
 Then, during the actual 4k intro, one can get the sync data from Sointu: if the song uses syncs, su_render_song writes the syncs to a float array.
 During each time step, a slice of this array can be sent to the shader as a uniform float array.
-A track with two voices, triggering an instrument with a single envelope and a slow filter can even be used as a cheap smooth interpolation mechanism, provided the syncs are added to each other in the shader.
+A track with two voices, triggering an instrument with a single envelope and a slow filter, can even be used as a cheap smooth interpolation mechanism, provided the syncs are added to each other in the shader.

 Future goals
 ------------